 5. A Dip in Mental Health

 What's happening in your gut directly affects what's going on in your head — literally.
 The gut-brain axis refers to this interaction between your microbiome and your nervous system.

 So, if you're feeling blue, your gut may have something to do with it.
-Research shows that changes in your gut flora can induce feelings of anxiety or depression, according to the same December 2018 review in Frontiers in Psychiatry.
+Research shows that changes in your gut flora can induce feelings of anxiety or depression, according to a September 2017 review in Clinics and Practice.

 6. A Dampened Immune System